Telehealth in Vermont

 - Brief Telecommunications (sometimes called triage communications) often mean phone calls but aren’t limited to the telephone.
 What makes them triage is that they aren't connected to a following E/M service, they're used to determine if someone needs medical attention that requires more than a 5-10 minute conversation.
 Medicare reimbursed these prior to COVID-19, Medicaid had some options, for many Commercial payers this is new.

-- “Audio-only telephone” in this guide, we're using this term to any time a payer opens up an audio-only option for providing telemedicine specifically to deal with COVID-19.
+- “Audio-only telephone” in this guide, we're using this term any time a payer opens up an audio-only option for providing telemedicine specifically to deal with COVID-19.
 In some states those rules have since become permanent.
 To confuse matters further, there were also some audio-only codes prior to COVID-19 that existed somewhere between telemedicine and telehealth.
 For example, CMS often describes 99441-99443 as a special category of ‘audio-only’ introduced for the emergency, whereas for VT Medicaid those were pre-existing codes.
 Confusing things further, at the Federal level pre-COVID you could not use a phone to access telemedicine, even if it had A/V capabilities (that was waived for the emergency).
-Then of course there's also just "telephone-based services" and that would span both telemedicine and telehealth.
-Do you see why some people do not like rules that specify particular platforms / devices and prefer technology neutral regulations?
+Then there's also just "telephone-based services", for example implementing a chronic care management plan that calls for monthly check-ins with providers (that's telehealth).
+Do you see why some people do not like rules that specify particular platforms / devices and instead prefer technology neutral regulations?
 Yeah.
+To recap, in this guide, "audio-only" means telemedicine delivered without use of video.

 If you are looking for some more basic introductions to telehealth, the National Consortium of Telehealth Resource Centers offers this short “framing telehealth” overview of definitions, and the Northeast Telehealth Resource Center has this Telehealth 101 handout (both are pre-COVID-19).